arknable/errors/README.md

 {"code":3,"message":"an error occured"}
 ```

-Other informations ignored because error marshaling mostly used for http response so callers infomation only worth using for logging and debugging.
+Other informations ignored because error marshaling mostly used for http response so callers infomation only worth using for logging and debugging ....
+I think :D.

 ## License